rasql/pygame-tutorial/docs/5_app/app.rst

         if event.key == K_s:
             print('Key press S')

-If the application has many shortcuts, the keys alone may not be enoufht and modifier keys (cmd, ctrl, alt, shift) can be used to increase the number of combinations.
+If the application has many shortcuts, the keys alone may not be enough and modifier keys (cmd, ctrl, alt, shift) can be used to increase the number of combinations.
-The easiest way to represent these shortcuts is under the form of a dictionary, where the key/mod tuples are associated with a command strings.
+The easiest way to represent these shortcuts is under the form of a dictionary, where the key/mod tuples are associated with command strings.
 The dictionary has this shape::

     self.shortcuts = {